mentebinaria/jack/README.md

-# JAC (Json API Client)
+# JACK (Json API Client Konsumer)
-JAC is a generic json API client.
+JACK is a generic json API client.
 It'll make the desire custom requests based on the `Config.toml` configuration file.

 ## Config.toml
-This is the JAC's configuration file, here you'll discribe what API's JAC will query.
+This is the JACK's configuration file, here you'll discribe what API's JACK will query.

 * Example:
 ```toml